|

 Home electric

-Corrugated packaging was increasingly used for mandarin oranges, apples, and frozen fish.
+• Corrugated boxes were increasingly used for mandarin oranges, apples, and frozen fish.

 Modernized production equipment to meet growing demand